 Becoming an AA

-Students earn a master’s degree from one of 7 anesthesiologist assistant programs in the United States.
+To become an anesthesia assistant, you would need to complete a master’s degree from one of 7 anesthesiologist assistant programs in the United States.
 The accredited AA programs are found across the country at the following sites:

 - Case Western Reserve University, Cleveland, Ohio

 - South University, Savannah, Georgia